Mamre Road Precinct

 The Precinct provides about 850 hectares of industrial land which could accommodate about 5,200 construction jobs and 17,000 ongoing jobs when fully developed.
 The rezoning of the precinct preserves around 95 hectares of land for environmental conservation and open space and protects a site for a potential Western Sydney freight intermodal terminal (IMT).

-The draft Development Control Plan (DCP) provides planning controls for future development in the Mamre Road Precinct including building design controls, a road network, drainage strategy and landscaping and biodiversity controls.
+The Development Control Plan (DCP) was adopted on Friday 19 November, 2021.
+The DCP provides planning controls for future industrial development in the Mamre Road Precinct including building design controls, a road network, drainage strategy and landscaping and biodiversity controls.

 The draft DCP was on public exhibition from 10 November to 17 December 2020.
-The submissions are now available on the Planning Portal.
+A summary of the submissions and the Department’s response is contained in the Finalisation Report available on the Planning Portal.

 The draft rezoning package for Mamre Road Precinct was on exhibition between 20 November and 18 December 2019.